Gravitational Tensor and Acoustic Waves in A Radiation Dominated Universe: Weyl Curvature and Polarization Patterns: Motivation

 Here $\nabla_U$ denotes the covariant derivative along the co-moving family of timelike observers in cosmology, with tangent vector $U^\mu = a^{-1} \delta_0^\mu$ in the synchronous gauge.
 Moreover, within the same gauge, the exact distortion tensor is

 We shall focus on the traceless part of this tidal tensor -- i.e., the Weyl components $C^i_{\phantom{i}0j0}$.

 The reasons are two-fold.
 The first is geometric: the traceless part of the tensor $B^i_{\phantom{i}j}$ produces an independent distortion pattern from its trace part; see \cite{Poisson:2009pwt} for a pedagogical discussion.
 The second is technical: because the Weyl tensor $C^\alpha_{\phantom{\alpha}\beta \mu\nu}$ is conformally invariant, it is zero when there are no perturbations, and hence its linear-in-$\chi_{\mu\nu}$ piece $\delta_1 C^i_{\phantom{i} 0 j 0}$ is gauge-invariant.
 We may therefore use the gauge-invariant content of $\chi_{\mu\nu}$ obtained in \cite{Chu:2016ngc} to construct the solution for $\delta_1 C^i_{\phantom{i}0j0}$; and in turn, the high-frequency synchronous gauge perturbation $\chi^{(s)}_{ij}$.
 Note that the computation of $\delta_1 C^i_{\phantom{i}0j0}$ has already been partially undertaken in \cite{Chu:2019ndv}; but in this work we will not only provide somewhat simpler final results but also explicit solutions in the physically important case of the four-dimensional (4D) radiation dominated universe (i.e., $d=4$ and $w = 1/3$).
-The 4D solutions for $\chi^{(s)}_{ij}$ during radiation domination will teach us; at least in the short wavelength limit, isolated gravitational-wave (GW) sources engender 2 independent oscillatory polarization degrees-of-freedom.
-These two polarizations survive even when the gravitational-wave source is removed; that is, both the inhomogeneous and homogeneous solutions of $\delta_1 C^i_{\phantom{i}0j0}$ contain them.
-Since the latter may be viewed as an approximation to the situation where the observer is located in the distant far zone of the source, our results therefore suggest that gravitational radiation in a 4D radiation universe indeed does not consist solely of the usual massless spin-2 modes.
+The 4D solutions for $\chi^{(s)}_{ij}$ during radiation domination will teach us; at least in the short wavelength limit, isolated gravitational-wave (GW) sources engender 2 independent sets of oscillatory polarization degrees-of-freedom.
+These two sets of polarizations survive even when the gravitational-wave source is removed; that is, both the inhomogeneous and homogeneous solutions of $\delta_1 C^i_{\phantom{i}0j0}$ contain them.
+Since the latter may be viewed as an approximation to the situation where the observer is located in the distant far zone of the source, our results therefore suggest that gravitational radiation in a 4D radiation universe indeed does not consist solely of the usual massless spin-2 modes but also of the Bardeen scalars, because both the tensor and scalar gauge invariant variables appear in the homogeneous solutions of $\delta_1 C^i{}_{0j0}$.\footnote{The primary goal of this paper is to study the propagation of cosmological GWs in the position space, in contrast to the Fourier space analysis that cosmologists usually perform to compute the large-scale structure correlation functions.}

 In \S \eqref{LinearizedGravity_RelativisticFluid}, we will gather and improve upon the results from \cite{Chu:2016ngc} and \cite{Chu:2019ndv}.
 We delineate both the gauge-invariant content of $\chi_{\mu\nu}$ and the general construction of the Weyl tensor that was begun in \cite{Chu:2019ndv}.
 In \S \eqref{PolarizationPattern_4DRadiation}, we specialize to the primary cosmology of physical interest, the $d=4$ and $w=1/3$ case.
 Then in \S \eqref{Section_Summary} we summarize the results and sketch future directions.
 In appendix \eqref{LinearizedWeyl_deSitterAndMatterDomination}, we tie up some loose ends from \cite{Chu:2019ndv}; and describe the linearized Weyl tensor $\delta_1 C^i_{\phantom{i}0j0}$ results in de Sitter $w=-1$ and matter dominated $w=0$ universes.